-\textbf{BIOT~\cite{yang2024biot}}: This is the smallest of the ten EEG-FMs considered in this review, with only 3.3M parameters, and was pretrained using a contrastive learning objective.
-The BIOT model introduced a novel approach to take input data with variable lengths and a variable number of channels; it tokenizes each channel into fixed-length segments representing frequency energy vectors, organizes them into ``sentences", and uses channel and position embeddings to preserve spatio-temporal information.
-This model also utilized linear transformers to reduce training time.
-The model was then evaluated on multiple clinical tasks, such as seizure detection and seizure type classsification, in which the model showed superior performance even without pretraining, and showed even better performance with pretraining, compared to previous fully-supervised DL models.
+\textbf{BIOT}~\cite{yang2024biot}: This is the smallest of the ten reviewed EEG-FMs, with only 3.3M parameters, and was pretrained using a contrastive learning objective.
+The BIOT model introduced a novel approach to handling input data with variable lengths and variable numbers of channels: it tokenizes each channel into fixed-length segments representing frequency vectors, organizes them into `sentences', and uses channel and position embeddings to preserve spatio-temporal information.
+BIOT used linear transformers to reduce training time and was evaluated across multiple clinical tasks, including seizure detection and seizure type classification.
+BIOT showed superior performance even without pretraining and even better performance with pretraining, compared to previous supervised EEG-DL models.

-\textbf{EEGFormer~\cite{chen2024eegformer}}: This model was also pretrained on the whole TUH corpus, which includes approximately 541k channel-hours of clinical scalp EEG data.
-It included a transformer encoder and a shallow transformer decoder and it was pretrained using a masked-reconstruction objective.
-The encoder generated latents of input EEG patches are used to train a vector quantizer to match neural codes generated by a neural codebook.
+\textbf{EEGFormer}~\cite{chen2024eegformer}: This model was also pretrained on the full TUH corpus, which includes approximately 541k channel-hours of clinical scalp EEG data.
+It included a transformer-based encoder and shallow decoder, and was pretrained with a masked reconstruction objective.
+Latent features of input EEG patches generated by the encoder are used to train a vector quantizer to match neural codes generated by a neural codebook.
 The decoder then reconstructs the original EEG patches using these neural codes.
-Evaluations included several downstream tasks derived from the TUH corpus and an out-of-distribution (OOD) evaluation on a neonatal seizure detection task.
-Additional experiments also included interpretability analyses using using the learned codebook.
+Evaluations included several downstream tasks derived from the TUH corpus and an out-of-distribution (OOD) evaluation for neonatal seizure detection.
+Additional experiments included an interpretability analysis using the learned codebook.